gl-inet/docs-astrowarp/docs/tutorials/game_stream.md

 * **Display:** A 720p or higher display (or headless display dongle) connected to the NVIDIA GPU.
 * **Network Speed:** 5 Mbps or higher upload speed (only required for streaming outside your house).

-## Sunshine Installation and Configuration Guide
+### Sunshine Installation and Configuration Guide

-Detailed instructions for installing and configuring Sunshine can be found in this document: [Sunshine Documentation](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide){target="_blank"}.
+For detailed instructions on installing and configuring Sunshine, please refer to [Sunshine Documentation](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide){target="_blank"}.

 1. Download and Install Sunshine:
 	1. Go to the [Setup Page](https://docs.lizardbyte.dev/projects/sunshine/latest/md_docs_2getting__started.html){target="_blank"} to download the latest version.